 Note: The Government has announced its intentions to remove the HECS‑HELP discount.
 Until the relevant legislation is passed, the current arrangements apply.Return to top

 - be studying in a Commonwealth supported place;

 - be an Australian citizen or permanent humanitarian visa holder;

 - enrol with a provider in each unit, by the census date;

-- read the Information for Commonwealth supported students and HECS-HELP booklet; and
+- read the HECS‑HELP, Commonwealth supported places information booklet; and

 - submit a valid Request for Commonwealth support and HECS‑HELP form by the census date (or earlier administrative date) to your provider.